At UW-Stevens Point at Wausau, we offer a number of special academic programs to support and supplement our curriculum and co-curricular offerings.

 The Shared Reading program offers a chance for students to share ideas with each other and find connections between their college experience and important matters around the world.

 The Pre-College program, which is free, combines educational mentoring with fun activities to help multicultural and disadvantaged middle and high school students prepare for college.

 The Youth Options Program presents exciting educational options for Wisconsin high school juniors and seniors.
-By meeting some general requirements and following specific guidelines, you may be able to take university-level courses at UW-MC, earning both high school and college credit.
+By meeting some general requirements and following specific guidelines, you may be able to take university-level courses at UW-Stevens Point at Wausau, earning both high school and college credit.
 What's more, you don't have to pay for a Youth Options course if your school district doesn't offer a comparable one.
 All public high schools participate in the Youth Options Program, so all juniors and seniors who meet the program requirements are eligible.